FMA IA 58 Pucará: 1982 Falklands war

 Two Pucarás shot down a Royal Marines Scout helicopter with 7.62 mm machine gun fire on 28 May, while it was on a casualty evacuation mission during the Battle of Goose Green.
 This was the only confirmed Argentine air-to-air victory of the war.
 One of these Pucarás crashed into Blue Mountain on the return flight to Port Stanley and was destroyed—the body of the pilot (Lt Miguel Gimenez) was found in 1986, and was buried with military honours at Port Darwin by his family, the first Argentine relatives to visit the Falklands since the end of the war.

 Also on the 28 May 2 Para shot down a Pucará with small arms fire after it launched rockets on British troops (without causing any casualties), during the Battle of Goose Green.
 Lt Miguel Cruzado ejected and became a POW.

+On 11 June, in the course of the assault of the PARA 3 battalion on Mount Longdon, a package of three Pucarás launched a sortie against British artillery positions in a combined operation with the 3rd Artillery Group (GA3) of the Argentine Army.

 Captured aircraft

-After the Argentine surrender, eleven Pucarás (four of them in flying condition) were captured by British forces.
-Six were taken back to the United Kingdom, as follows:
+After the Argentine surrender, eleven Pucarás (four of them in flying condition) were captured by British forces, and six were taken back to the United Kingdom.

-A-515 (ZD485) – Royal Air Force Museum Cosford.

-A-517 – Privately owned.
-Offered for sale "for parts only" in 2018 in Asheville, North Carolina, US.

-A-522 (8768M) – North East Aircraft Museum (on loan from the Fleet Air Arm Museum, Yeovilton).